vandersonpc/vandersonpc.github.io/_posts/2018-07-27-choose-chart.markdown

 author: Vanderson Pimenta
 categories: charts
 ---
-As Data Scientists all the time we need to present the result of our work graphically.
-Choose the proper chart type is mandatory in order to give means to the data that we worked.
-Charts are a easy way to understand the data and give to it some real mean.
+Engineers often need to present the result of a work graphically.
+Choose the proper chart type is mandatory in order to give means to the data.
+Charts are an easy way to understand the data and give to it some real mean.

 To support on this task [Dr Andrew Abela][1] published an amazing diagram that helps to decide which chart best fit to a given dataset and problem to outcome.
 Below is the [Dr Abela's][2] diagram image.

  ![Chart Chooser Diagram][image-1]

-You can download a pdf version on [this link][3].
-A monochromatic version of this diagram is available on [this link][4].
+A pdf version is available [here][3].
+A monochromatic version of this diagram is available [here][4].

 Follow are some tips for the chart format:
 - No non-zero axis scale on bar charts